-Agile Sprint planning involves a ScrumMaster who facilitates the meeting, a product owner, who clarifies product backlog details and their acceptance criteria and the whole Agile team, who defines the work and effort required to achieve its sprint commitments.
-Agile is itself an umbrella term for various project development methodologies like Scrum, Kanban, Scrumban or any hybrid method.
+Agile Sprint planning involves a ScrumMaster who facilitates the meeting, a product owner who clarifies product backlog details and their acceptance criteria, and the whole Agile team, which defines the work and effort required to achieve its sprint commitments.
+Agile is itself an umbrella term for various project development methodologies like Scrum, Kanban, Scrumban, or any hybrid method.
 The tenacity of Agile methodology is to deliver the product on time and on a budget as well as instigating flexible approaches for adopting any unavoidable change.
 Scrum is a widely used methodology in software development which is a framework for effective team collaboration to analyze complicated problems that ensure to deliver the product with the highest possible value.
 In Scrum, Sprint is a specific period of time within which all the pre-assigned tasks and reviews should be completed.
-Every Sprint starts with effective planning which has a significant role before initiation.
+Every Sprint starts with effective planning, which has a significant role before initiation.

 What is Sprint Planning?

 In the Scrum framework, a Sprint planning meeting is the beginning point of any sprint where the team members come together to plan and determine the product backlog items to do work during the sprint and prepare an initial plan of completing activities and its’ delivery time.